realpvn/EasyApacheServer/README.md

 Easily setup Apache server by using this script, it takes you step by step and setup everything you need

 ## Install
-Installing easy-apache on to your server is easy too 😛 Just copy & paste below command(s) to your server terminal
+Installing easy-apache on to your server is easy too.
+Just copy & paste below command(s) to your server terminal
 ##### Using apt
 ```
 sudo add-apt-repository ppa:realpvn/easy-apache